johnthedy/KrigingPSO/README.md

 To include new problem from user, G.m and problem.m can be modified.

 Use MAIN.m to run the code
 To run MAIN.m, make sure dace toolbox has been added.
+Extract dace.rar at same folder with KrigingPSO codes.

 Kriging algorithm used in this study is solely taken from DACE toolbox Thanks to: